This post may contain affiliate links. Read the full disclosure here.

 The important part of your daily plant schedule is just looking at your plants.
 Not even closely (unless you think there’s a problem), just taking the time to check no one’s collapsed or been eaten or produced a bloom.

-Since I wrote this post I’m somehow acquired 100 plants.
-Oops.
-I wrote this article about how I keep on top of their care.
+I wrote this article about how I keep on top of plant care

 Yep, all of them.
 If you want them to thrive, that is.
 Cacti and succulents need more water than you’d think (mine like A LOT of water every fortnight-ish) and they vary a lot from plant to plant as to their water requirements.